-(Note 1) This item is present only when you install a CPU that supports this feature.
-For more information about Intel® CPUs' unique features, please visit Intel's website.
+- (Note 1) This item is present only when you install a CPU that supports this feature.
+For more information about Intel® CPUs' unique features, please visit Intel's website. - (Note 2) This item is present only when you install a CPU and a memory module that support this feature.